 Top 10 Swimming Spots on the Appalachian Trail

-AT thru hikers are getting closer to Katahdin which has me thinking about my time in the northeast.
-By Maine, I was swimming almost every day.
-I saw just a fraction of all the places to swim along the trail.
+By the time I got to Maine during my AT thru-hike, I was swimming almost every day.
+Here are but a handful of my favorite places to cool off along the Appalachian Trail.
 If your favorite spot isn’t on here, please add it in the comments!

 All swimming on this list is: